CHELSEA234/Dense-Face/README.md

 #### step 2: Generate conditions (e.g., face region and head pose) for generation based on the Fig. 8.
 - Using MediaPipe to obtain the face region, please refer to `./annotation_toolbox/dense_annotation_demo.ipynb` [shortcut](./annotation_toolbox/dense_annotation_demo.ipynb) (This script also helps scale the idea of dense-annotation to other face datasets).
 - Pose condition will be solved by inference [code](./inference_code/inference.py#L202).
-- Please use the pre-trained ArcFace model to dump the subject identify feature.
+- Please use the pre-trained ArcFace model, i.e., [IR-SE50][https://github.com/TreB1eN/InsightFace_Pytorch/blob/master/README.md#2-pretrained-models--performance], to dump the subject identify feature.

 #### step 3: Dense-Face's face-generation mode.
 - Given the conditions generated from step 2, we modify results from step 1.
 For example, we save reference images and their arcface features in `inference_code/reference_id`; the source image and its face region are in `inference_code/cropped_face/` and `inference_code/mask/`, respectively.
 Then run: